Create a raster function template

 2. At the top of the site, click Content.

-3. From the My Content tab of the content page, click New item.
+3. From the My content tab of the Content page, click New item.

 4. In the New item window, click Raster function template.

-5. Type a title.
+5. Provide a title.

 6. Choose a folder in My content where you want to save the item.